-Infection caught at this stage of pregnancy brings about 25 percent risk of transmission.
+Infection caught at this stage of pregnancy brings about 25% risk of transmission.
 A baby infected at this stage is less likely to be miscarried, but is still at risk of developing severe symptoms as above.

 If you were infected in the third trimester (week 29 to 40)

-pregnancy, and may be as high as 70–80 percent.
+Infection caught later in pregnancy is more likely to spread to your baby, the risk of transmission may be as high as 70–80%, but if problems develop, they are less likely to be as serious.
 Most babies infected will be apparently healthy at birth, but a large proportion will develop symptoms later in life, usually eye damage.

 Finding out if the baby has been infected

 Further tests can be carried out to find out whether or not the baby is infected, although the tests will not show how severe the damage is.
 An obstetrician or GP can explain the risks and benefits of conducting these tests.

 Amniocentesis is a technique where amniotic fluid is removed by a fine needle from the amniotic sac – the fluid-filled sac around the baby.

 Cordocentesis is a technique where a sample of the baby’s blood is removed from the umbilical cord.

 These procedures carry a .5-1% percent risk of causing miscarriage.
 They are normally carried out after 15 weeks of pregnancy.
 The amniotic fluid or blood from the umbilical cord is then tested at the Toxoplasma Reference Laboratory using a range of specialised tests.

 If this is positive, the baby will be considered to be infected.
 Results typically take two to five days.
 A detailed ultrasound scan will show if there is major damage, such as hydrocephalus (water on the brain), but a scan that shows no damage, while reassuring, does not rule out the possibility that the baby is both infected and affected.